arcus-azure/arcus.security/docs/preview/04-Guidance/migrate-from-v2-to-v3.md

 Custom secret providers can use the `SecretResult` model in case of interrupted/non-transient failures.

 ### 🚛 Move caching from providers to store
 Caching is centralized on the secret store instead of spread across secret providers.
-Just as before v3, caching happens internally, only now custom secret provider are registered without any mentioning of secret caching.
+Just as before v3, caching happens internally, only now custom secret providers are registered without any mentioning of secret caching.

 This affects the existing caching-types and (extension) members, which are removed/unavailable in v3:
 * 🗑️ `(I)CachedSecretProvider`